Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/engines.md

 The normal mode for starting the Phantom utilizes an auxiliary start cart that turns the starter turbine, cranking the engine over.

+See the [Ground chief chapter](../../crew_chief/overview.md) for more information about ground crew interaction.

 ### Cartridge Mode Starting

 ![f_4_cartridge_start](../../img/f_4_cartridge_start.jpg)